UBC-DSCI/introduction-to-datascience-python/source/viz.md

 (and change our axis labels to reflect this change in units). {numref}`can_lang_plot_percent` displays the final result.
-Here all the tick labels fit by default so we are not changing the labels to include suffixes (note that suffixes can also be harder to understand for small quantities, so they are best to avoid for small numbers unless you are communicating to a technical audience).
+Here all the tick labels fit by default so we are not changing the labels to include suffixes.
+Note that suffixes can also be harder to understand, so it is often advisable to avoid them (particularly for small quantities) unless you are communicating to a technical audience.

 ```{code-cell} ipython3
 can_lang_plot_percent = alt.Chart(can_lang).mark_circle().encode(